 Sunil Lahri’s critique of Ranbir Kapoor’s Rama look

-In fact, Lahri said Ranbir looks “a little harsh” and suggests he’d be more suitable for the roles of Lakshman or Bharat.
-He believes a completely new actor, one who doesn’t have a strong, pre-existing image or have been involved in any controversies, often fits a role like Rama better.
+He went on to say Ranbir looks “a little harsh,” and would perhaps be more suited to the roles of Lakshman or Bharat.
+In fact, Lahri thinks a new actor, one who isn’t already strongly associated with other roles or any controversies, often fits a role like Rama more easily.

 Context: the Ramayana teaser and audience reaction